antevens/boatcontrol/README.md

 This is an open hardware design for a electrical panel and boat controller.

-You can think of this as a giant latching relay board with a socket to act like a regular Raspberry Pi HAT.
+You can think of this as a giant latching relay board with a socket to act like a regular Raspberry Pi HAT or an Nvidia Jetson (Nano/Xavier NX)

 All critical parts are designed to be field servicable, components using through-holes are used where possible for better durability on mobile marine